primeroIMS/primero/docker/README.md

 Currently, CertBot is being performed from inside of the NGINX container.
 We are using supervisor to accomplish this.

+## Environmental Substitution

+On Primero's Docker, we substitue values in from our Docker environment into the container config files at runtime.
+To do this, we place shell style variables in any config file and then point the sub.sh script towards the correct folder.
+This is explained in detail in the sub.sh errata section.

 ## Technical Errata - sub.sh

 Dependencies: envsubst and bash